 I was first inspired to go cycle touring when I was hiking in Macedonia and seemingly out of nowhere a bike laden with a guy and his luggage casually rolled past.
 I never knew travelling on a bicycle to be an option before then and I was instantly enthralled.
 How free must it feel to get around under your own steam and schedule?
 As I continued travelling through the Balkans, my own plans for a cycle trip slowly evolved.
 I would ride across USA and into Canada where I would find work to replenish my travel funds.
 After running out of money backpacking in Europe and working in Wales for five months, I eventually found myself setting off from a friend’s house in Charleston on a hastily set up bike.
 I gave up after two weeks.
 This was just enough time to ride across South Carolina and Georgia and learn three important lessons: (1) a bit of training might have come in handy, (2) riding in southern USA in the middle of summer (and during a heat wave at that) is dangerously unhealthy, and (3) if I was ever to again feel like the hardy, adventurous spirit I thought I was, I would one day have to give it another go.

-Following my failure, I consoled myself by spending what little remained of my money on an adventure in Central America before returning home to pursue a career in zoology.
-One thing that propelled me through my first year of work back in Perth was plans to visit a girl in Canada with whom I had travelled through Spain and Morocco.
+Following my failure, I consoled myself by spending what little remained of my money on an adventure in Central America before returning home to pursue a career in zoology. .
+One thing that propelled me through my first year of work was plans to visit a girl in Canada with whom I had travelled through Spain and Morocco.
 The visit to Canada didn’t go as imagined and I returned home a bit shattered.
 To keep myself motivated and positive about the future, I felt the need to have some epic plans laid out.
-Immediately, the memory of my failed cycle tour reared its head.
+The memory of my failed cycle tour quickly reared its head.
 Maybe I should think about trying again?
 I began to think about it seriously.

 Should I return to America to conquer my unfinished business?
 Should I ride around Australia to get to know my own country?
 Or should I try it in a place I hadn’t yet been?
 One day a little idea sneaked into my head that would set me on a path of no return: Why not just ride around the whole world?
 From the moment the idea was there, no way could I consider a lesser endeavour than cycling around the planet.
 My future was set.
 I would keep working for a couple of years to develop my career status and save some money, then ride out of my driveway and chase the horizon until one day it would lead me home.
 Along the way I would use the trip to pursue my passions for writing, wildlife conservation, videography and art.
 I would attempt to turn the journey into a sustainable lifestyle that I could continue for years to come.
 I would present my story on a site that I would call budgieescapee.com.
 And no matter what happened along the way, I would have one hell of a grand adventure giving it a go!